franciscoxavier04/pm-BIM/docs/user-guide/file-management/file-management-faq/README.md

 Yes, you can.
 If the file storage in your project had the automatically managed folders selected during the set-up, the folder with all files will be copied.
 If the file storage was added with manual managed folders, the new copy of the project will have the same file storage setup and reference the original folder without copying it.
 Read more about copying projects [here](../../projects/project-settings/project-information/#copy-a-project).

 > [!IMPORTANT]
 > In Sharepoint you can add (custom) columns in addition to the ones shown by default (*Modified* and *Modified by*).
-Please keep in mind if these custom columns are added, OpenProject integration can no longer copy the automatically managed project folders.
-The columns will have to be de-activated, or ideally not be created in the first place.
+> Please keep in mind if these custom columns are added, the OpenProject OneDrive integration can no longer copy the
+> automatically managed project folders.
+The columns will have to be de-activated, or ideally not be created in the
+> first place.

 ## Is there a virus scanner for the files attachments in OpenProject?